angelolab/maldi-tools/README.md

 ```sh
 pre-commit install --install-hooks
 ```
 Pre-commit hooks will sort imports, fix formatting, and lint your code for you.
-They run on each commit, but you may also run the manually with:
+They run on each commit, but you may also run them manually with:

 ```sh
 pre-commit run --all-files